arpitbhatia/arpitbhatia/README.md

 Hello!
 I am Arpit Bhatia.

-- I'm a Full Stack Software Engineer from India.
+- I'm a Full Stack Software Engineer from Toronto.
 - I have experience building and scaling web applications and services in various verticals.
 - I also enjoy building side projects in my free time.